ZL-Wu/ap_repo/README.md

-This is a Repository of my analysis projects.
+This is a Repository of some my projects.

 ## 1. Churn Prediction and Reason Analysis of carrier ATT, Verizon and T-Mobile
 * Detected and mined the real-time data on Twitter based on some keywords of three carrier ATT, Verizon and T-Mobile.